vertexproject/synapse/docs/synapse/quickstart.rst

 Installing Synapse
 ==================

 **Synapse** is a python 3.7 package with several dependencies such as msgpack and lmdb which are compiled python modules.
-Synapse makes extensive use of the newest asynchronous design patterns in python and is not compatibile with python versions prior to 3.7.
+Synapse makes extensive use of the newest asynchronous design patterns in python and is not compatible with python versions prior to 3.7.
 To use Synapse in a production deployment or a multi-version python environment it may easiest to deploy the pre-built docker containers.

 Docker Containers
 -----------------